raissalst/carrentals/README.md

 All routes require Bearer token authentication (except register and login for customers and companies).
 Access token can be obtained in login successful response.

-This API contains X routes and XX endpoints.
+This API contains 3 routes and 19 endpoints.
 For more detailed information about the API and its endpoints, please consult API Documentation in Application links section.

 🎓 Project developed as first Capstone of Q4 back end module of the Fullstack Developer Course of [Kenzie Academy Brasil](https://kenzie.com.br/v2/).